omsingh02/file-share/DEPLOYMENT.md

 This guide will help you deploy your File Share application to Cloudflare Pages with your custom domain.

+> **⚠️ IMPORTANT**: This application uses **Cloudflare Pages**, NOT Cloudflare Workers.
+Make sure you're in the Pages section of your Cloudflare dashboard.

 ## Prerequisites

 - GitHub account with your code pushed